U.S. Senator Introduces COPIED Act to Combat AI Deepfakes and Protect Content Creators

 In a significant move to address the escalating issue of AI-generated deepfakes and unauthorized content manipulation, U.S. Senator Maria Cantwell of Washington, chair of the Senate Committee on Commerce, Science, and Transportation, introduced the Content Origin Protection and Integrity from Edited and Deepfaked Media Act (COPIED Act) on Friday, July 12.
 The bipartisan legislation, co-sponsored by Senators Marsha Blackburn of Tennessee and Martin Heinrich of Minnesota, aims to establish federal transparency guidelines for marking, authenticating, and detecting AI-generated content while protecting the rights of journalists, actors, and artists.

-The COPIED Act has garnered broad support from various organizations, including the Seattle Times, SAG-AFTRA, the Nashville Songwriters Association International, the Recording Academy, the National Music Publishers’ Association, and the Recording Industry Association of America.
-Alan Fisco, President and Chief Financial Officer of The Seattle Times, praised the legislation, stating, “We applaud Senator Cantwell for introducing legislation that helps identify legitimate news organizations while attacking the proliferation of fake news.
-Trusted, local news is vital to serving our communities and protecting our democracy.”
+The COPIED Act has drawn strong backing.
+Supporters include the Seattle Times, SAG-AFTRA, the Nashville Songwriters Association International, the Recording Academy, the National Music Publishers’ Association, and the Recording Industry Association of America.
+Alan Fisco, President of the Seattle Times, welcomed the effort, noting that the law could help audiences identify trustworthy journalism and fight disinformation.

 Need Help?